 Whisk the egg with sugar and cooking oil, then add coconut milk and pandan extract.
 In a separate mixing bowl, mix the cake flour, salt, and baking powder.

 Gradually add the cake flour to the egg batter while mixing.
 Mix until smooth and no lumps.
 Strain the batter if necessary to get rid of any lumps

 Whipping the meringue:

 DO NOT grease your chiffon pan.
 The cake needs to cling to the pan to rise.
 Give the pan a strong tap on the side for a few times before pouring in the batter to remove any air bubbles.
+Pour the batter in.
 Smooth the batter with rubber spatula.
-Pop into the oven and let it bake at 330 F for 30 minutes and then turn the oven down to 300 F and bake for another 30 minutes .
-DO NOT open your oven door at least for the first 30 minutes or you will deflate the cake
+Give the pan a tap again to remove any bubbles or you can use toothpicks to do so

 Don't be alarm if your cake has some cracks on top.
 What you are looking at will become the bottom of your cake.
 I find that baking at this temperature in my oven prevents the cake from cracking

 Once out of the oven, carefully invert the pan upside down.
 Your chiffon pan may have the little stands for you to invert, but I find it not high enough.
 I use a glass jar and set the inverted pan on top of the jar and let it cool down completely.
 Please don't be tempted to remove from the pan if it's still warm.
-It takes about one hour to cool down completely
+It takes about one to two hours to cool down completely

 Once it's cool down completely, use a spatula knife to run through the edge of the cake to help release the cake.
 Gently push the base of the pan down.
 Use the knife again to run through the top of the cake to help release it from the base of the pan.
 There you have it !!! 🙂 Enjoy and try to finish it within 3 days (which I'm sure it will be gone before then)